dr-jts/postgis-patterns/pgp-geography.md

 1. TOC
 {:toc}

-## Segmenting lines for accurate area computation
+## Segmentize lines for accurate area computation
 <https://gis.stackexchange.com/questions/206973/postgis-st-area-with-similar-geographies-producing-different-results>

 The problem: calculating the area of a large polygon with straight lines that is converted to a `geography`.